Death Classification: Line of Duty Death

 After arriving at the hospital it was learned that Officer Lynn’s skull was fractured by the bullet which was lodged against his brain, leaving him no chance for recovery.
 Officer Lynn succumbed to his wound at 3:25 p.m. the same day.

 Officer Lynn’s killer was later identified by his fingerprints.
 On July 31, 1937, he had escaped from the Missouri State Penitentiary in Boonville, Missouri.
 He was serving a seven-year sentence for assault to kill and attempted robbery.
 This was his second time escaping from a Missouri prison.
 A map of “EL” stops was found on his body, which led investigators to surmise that he was also responsible for a recent string of robberies at various stations.

-Officer Lynn was waked at a chapel located at 5839 West North Avenue and his funeral mass was held at St. Angela Church located at 1332 North Massasoit Avenue.
+Officer Lynn was waked at a chapel located at 5839 West North Avenue.
+His funeral mass was held at St. Angela Church located at 1332 North Massasoit Avenue.
 He was laid to rest on December 3, 1938 in Oakridge Cemetery, 4301 West Roosevelt Road, Hillside, Illinois.

 Patrolman Edward James Lynn, born July 19, 1901, received his Probationary Appointment to the Chicago Police Department on December 23, 1932.
 He earned 6 Credible Mentions and 2 Extra Compensations for Meritorious Conduct totaling $420.00 during his career.
 Officer Lynn was also awarded the Chicago Tribune Police and Fire Hero Award twice.
 In 1930, He single-handedly stopped a robbery in a Northside restaurant in a shootout with the robbers that left one dead and the other wounded.
 In 1934, he stopped another robbery after he killed the robber in a gun battle at a Westside drugstore.